NerdyNeuro/EEG-Signal-Processing-MNE/README.md

 5. **ICA Decomposition** & Artifact Removal ➡️
 6. **Feature Extraction** (Power Spectral Density)

+## 📊 Dataset
+The data used in this project comes from the [PhysioNet EEG Motor Movement/Imagery Dataset].
+To run this notebook locally:
+1. Download files `S001R07.edf` and `S001R11.edf`.
+2. Place them in your local working directory before executing the pipeline.

 ## 📦 Prerequisites

 Ensure you have Python installed alongside the dependencies listed in `requirements.txt`: